nmshd/documentation/_docs_integrate/delete-identities.md

 # End automatic generation
 ---

+It is not yet possible to utilize the use cases regarding the [IdentityDeletionProcesses]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) mentioned below as an Integrator of a Connector.
+Instead, these functionalities are currently only offered to App users in order to be able to delete their [Identity]({% link _docs_integrate/data-model-overview.md %}#identity).
+Even if some use cases still have to be provided to the Integrators of Connectors for deleting their Identity, they benefit from the description of the process of Identity deletion given in this guide.
+Indeed, if an App user with whom a Connector has established a Relationship deletes their Identity, it is affected by [side effects on this Relationship]({% link _docs_integrate/delete-identities.md %}#side-effects-of-identity-deletion-on-relationships).
+{: .notice--warning}

 Every [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) has the option of deleting itself from the Backbone.
 It does not matter whether this Identity is an App user or a Connector.

 Usually Identity deletion takes place with a grace period in which the owner of the Identity can revoke the decision to be deleted.
-The Identity deletion can be triggered by the runtime.

 ## IdentityDeletionProcesses